dduderstadt/nextjs-tutorial/README.md

 ### Handling 404 errors with the notFound function
 Another way you can handle errors gracefully is by using the `notFound` function. `error.tsx` is useful for catching uncaught exceptions, `notFound` can be used when you try to fetch a resource that doesn't exist

+## Accessibility

+### What is accessibility?
+Accessibility refers to designing and implementing web applications that everyone can use, including those with disabilities.
+It's a vast topic that covers many areas, such as keyboard navigation, semantic HTML, images, colors, videos, etc.

+Next.js includes the `eslint-plugin-jsx-ally` plugin in its ESLint config to help catch accessibility issues early

+### Improving from accessibility
+- **Semantic HTML**: using semantic elements `<input>`, `<option>`, etc. instead of  `<div>`.
+This allows assistive technologies to focus on the input elements and provide appropriate contextual information to the user, making the form easier to navigate and understand
+- **Labelling**: including `<label>` and the `htmlFor` attribute ensures that each form field has a descriptive text label.
+Provides context and enhances usability by allowing users to click on the label to focus on the corresponding input field
+-**Focus Outline**: fields are properly styled to show an outline when they are in focus.
+Critical for accessibility as it visually indicates the active element on the page, helping both keyboard and screen reader users to understand where they are on the form.
+You can verify this by pressing *tab*

+### Form Validation
+Currently, if we submit a blank "create invoice" form, we get an error.
+This is because we are sending empty form values to the Server Actions.
+We can prevent this by validating the form on the *client* **OR** *server*

+### Server Side Validation
+By validating forms on the server, you can:
+- Ensure your data is in the expected format before sending it to your database.
+- Reduce the risk of malicious users bypassing client-side validation
+- Have one source of truth for what is considered *valid* data